JoachimFavre/RegexRightToLeft/README.md

 This program turns:
 - ```he*llo\.``` to ```\.olle*h```
 - ```(?<!(micro|macro))biologist``` to ```tsigoloib(?!(orcim|orcam))```
+- ```^abcd{2,}?e``` to ```ed{2,}?cba$```

 ## Disclaimer
 This program was made in two hours, there are bugs I have no doubt about it.
-What I have tested seems to work, but still there must be some problems.
+What I have tested seems to work, but it would be strange if there was no problem.
 Moreover, I have learnt regex as an autodidact, so the vocabulary I am using may not always be the right one.
 The probability that anyone reads those lines is very small, but still, if you see a mistake do not hesitate to point it out to me.